2025 Kansas First-Time Homebuyer Programs and Loans

 Topeka Opportunity to Own (TOTO) Program

-First-time homebuyers wanting to settle in Topeka can get up to $10,000 in down payment assistance or as much as $30,000 to repair a home through the city’s Opportunity to Own program.
+First-time homebuyers wanting to settle in Topeka can get up to $5,000 in down payment assistance and as much as $30,000 to repair a home through the city’s Opportunity to Own program.
 These grants will be fully forgiven after you’ve lived in the home for five years.
-You will need to earn less than HUD’s income limits, buy a property worth $75,000 or less and have at least $500 saved toward a down payment to qualify.
+To qualify, you need to earn less than the HUD income limits.
+The home price cannot exceed $75,000 and you must have at least $500 saved toward a down payment to qualify.

 Requirements

-- You must earn less than 80% of the area median income
+- Must earn less than 80% of the area’s median income

-- You must have at least $500 for a down payment
+- Must have at least $500 for a down payment

-- You cannot own any real estate at the time you purchase the home
+- Cannot own any real estate at the time of purchase

-- You will need to attend 12 hours of homebuyer training courses
+- Must complete 12 hours of homebuyer training courses

 Pros and cons